xmc2016/skopeo/docs/skopeo-copy.1.md

 **--preserve-digests**

 Preserve the digests during copying.
 Fail if the digest cannot be preserved.
+Consider using `--all` at the same time.

 **--encrypt-layer** _ints_